symfony/symfony-docs/book/security.rst

 .. include:: /cookbook/security/_ircmaxwell_password-compat.rst.inc

 Of course, your users' passwords now need to be encoded with this exact algorithm.
-For hardcoded users, you can use an `online tool`_, which will give you something like this:
+For hardcoded users, you can use an `online tool`_ (this is a public tool and it should not be used with real passwords because of the risk of farming or other possible security issues).

+It will give you something like this:

 .. configuration-block::